apify/apify-docs/sources/platform/storage/request_queue.md

 ### Python SDK {#python-sdk}

 For Python [Actor](../actors/index.mdx) development, the [Python SDK](/sdk/python/docs/concepts/storages#working-with-request-queues) the in essential.
-The request queue is represented by [`RequestQueue`](/sdk/python/reference/class/RequestQueue) a class.
-Utilize this class to determine whether your data is stored locally or  in the Apify cloud.
-For managing your data, it provides the capability to [enqueue new URLs](/sdk/python/reference/class/RequestQueue#add_requests), facilitatin seamless integration and operation within your Actor.
+The request queue is represented by [`RequestQueue`](/sdk/python/reference/class/RequestQueue) class.
+Utilize this class to determine whether your data is stored locally or in in the Apify cloud.
+For managing your data, it provides the capability to [enqueue new URLs](/sdk/python/reference/class/RequestQueue#add_requests), facilitating seamless integration and operation within your Actor.

 Every Actor run is automatically connected to a default request queue, established specifically for that run upon the addition of the first request.
-If you're operating your Actors anc choose to utilize this queue, it typically serves to store URLs for crawling in the respective Actor run, though its use is not mandatory.
+If you're operating your Actors and choose to utilize this queue, it typically serves to store URLs for crawling in the respective Actor run, though its use is not mandatory.
 To extend functionality, you have the option to create named queue, which offer the flexibility to be shared among different Actors or across multiple Actor runs.

 If you are storing your data locally, you can find your request queue at the following location.